Danza IIII: The Alpha – The Omega

-Danza IIII: The Alpha – The Omega (also simply known as Danza IIII) is the fourth and final studio album by American mathcore band The Tony Danza Tapdance Extravaganza.
+Danza IIII: The Alpha – The Omega (also simply known as Danza IIII) is the fourth studio album by American mathcore band The Tony Danza Tapdance Extravaganza.
 The album was released on October 16, 2012 through Black Market Activities.
 The record was heavily praised and was seen as a fitting finale for the band's existence.
 Following Danza IIII and the dissolution of the band, vocalist Jessie Freeland became a police officer in 2014 while guitarist Josh Travis would later go on to join metalcore band Emmure in 2016.

 Background

 The album was recorded as two-piece with Jessie Freeland on vocals and Josh Travis handling all instruments.
 Track 12, "The Alpha the Omega," features guest vocals by Phil Bozeman of Whitechapel and Alex Erian from Despised Icon.
 Bozeman's part was recorded by Brandon Cagle at Atomic Audio in Tampa, Florida, while Erian's part was recorded by Antoine Lussier at 357 Productions in Montreal, Quebec.
 The album's artwork was done by Michael J. Windsor, who has done artwork for bands such as The Red Chord and Pig Destroyer, as well as the novels The Da Vinci Code and Darkly Dreaming Dexter.

 On August 23, 2012, Joshua Travis made this statement, regarding the band's future:

 "For this album, Jessie and I were looking to create more of a visceral vibe than a completely technical vibe.
 There's parts that do still get a bit chaotic of course, but not nearly as much as the avid listener is used to.
 Everything about this record is way more to the point, with much more heart put into it rather than just seeing how many notes could be thrown into a part or seeking to create 'the heaviest shit ever' or any of that nonsense.
 The record being titled The Alpha – The Omega, to us symbolized the beginning and the end of Danza.
 Jessie and I hope you enjoy it as much as we enjoyed creating it for you all."

 While Danza IIII doesn't sway too far from the group's previous mathcore style the band is renowned for, it has also been heavily credited to be influenced by djent.